Culture of Experts

 Agency recruiting is a misunderstood profession.
 There is no specific college course nor college degree for it.
 Seven out of ten who pursue the profession will fail.

-For the most part, the recruiting industry is an all-or-nothing proposition.
-A candidate who falls through the cracks will bring an agency $0 in fees.
-A successful placement can generate between $10,000 and $30,000 in fees.
+For the most part, contingent recruiting is an all-or-nothing proposition.
+A candidate who falls through the cracks will bring an agency $0 in placement fees.
+A successful placement can typically generate between $10,000 and $30,000 in placement fees.
+The recruiter will make a percentage of the placement fee, usually rolled within some type of base pay against commission compensation plan.

 Some recruiters will work within an industry and/or position niche.
 A recruiter who only recruits mechanical engineers within the aviation and aerospace industry would be an example of a niche recruiter.
 By specializing in a specific type of recruitment, they can identify all available candidates within a geographic area and present them to all companies that are willing to look at them.
-At this level, the task at hand is less research driven and more of a match game, connecting the right candidates with the right companies.
+At this level, the task at hand is both research driven and strategy driven, finding candidates and connecting specific candidate skills with fitting job opportunities.

 Although the trading floor is behind closed doors, the battle for top talent is as fierce as the trading of any valuable commodity.
 Every day, there are winners and losers.
 With every hire, there will be a contribution to goods or services that will allow one company to better compete with another.